-11. The Standing Committees shall be the following, viz.: a Committee on Advanced Degrees and Fellowships; Committees on the several buildings; a Committee on the Conduct of Examinations; a Committee on Courses of Instruction; a Committee on Entrance Examinations; a Committee on Faculty Business; a Committee on Faculty Rules; a Committee on First-Year Students; a Committee on Five-Year Courses; a Committee on Foreign Students; a Committee on Graduation Exercises; a Committee on Military Exercises; a Committee on Periodicals and Libraries; a Committee on Petitions; a Committee on Physical Training; a Committee on Provisional Students; a Committee on Publications; a Committee on Recommendation of Graduates for Appointment; a Committee on Relations with Secondary Schools; a Committee on Second-Year Students; a Committee on Summer Courses; a Committee on Summer Reading; a Committee on the Tabular View and Room Scheme; a Committee on Third-Year Students; a Committee on Unclassified Students; a Committee on Undergraduate Scholarships.
-These committees, except that on first-year students, shall be elected annually by ballot, and each shall present a report once in each year.
+11. The Standing Committees shall be the following, viz.: a Committee on Advanced Degrees and Fellowships; a Committee on the Conduct of Examinations; a Committee on Courses of Instruction ; a Committee on Entrance Examinations; a Committee on Faculty Business; a Committee on Faculty Rules; a Committee on First-Year Students; a Committee on Five-Year Courses; a Committee on Foreign Students; a Committee on Graduation Exercises; a Committee on Military Exercises; a Nominating Committee; a Committee on Optional Summer Courses; a Committee on Periodicals and Libraries; a Committee on Petitions; a Committee on Physical Training; a Committee on Provisional Students; a Committee on Publications; a Committee on Recommendation of Graduates for Appointment; a Committee on Second-Year Students; a Committee on Summer Reading; a Committee on the Tabular View and Room Scheme; a Committee on Third-Year Students; a Committee on Undergraduate Scholarships.
+These committees, except those on First-Year, Second-Year, and Third-Year Students, and the Nominating Committee, shall be elected annually by ballot, and each shall present a report once in each year.